-Manage access to apps in Zapier
+App access policies in Zapier

 When planning how your teams will use Zapier, one of the most important decisions is how you'll handle apps across your organization.
 You have two main choices: an open apps policy (where apps are allowed by default) or a closed apps policy (where apps are restricted by default).
 An open policy lets team members quickly adopt and change the apps they connect with Zapier.
 A closed policy ensures tighter control by only allowing a small, carefully curated list of apps to be used.